 Indication Status Relevant Codes Notes

-Cataract extraction via phaco-emulsification technique Covered Not specified in NCD 9 Medical necessity documentation required; MAC LCD may apply
+Cataract extraction via phaco-emulsification technique Covered Not specified in NCD 9 policy document Medical necessity documentation required; services must be "necessary" per CMS language

-Necessary services in connection with phaco-emulsification Covered Not specified in NCD 9 Scope of "necessary services" determined at claim level
+Necessary services furnished in connection with phaco-emulsification cataract extraction Covered Not specified in NCD 9 policy document Scope of "necessary services" should align with documented clinical need

 CMS Phaco-Emulsification Billing Guidelines and Action Items 2026